-The Burlington-Edison School District is a municipal corporation organized pursuant to Title 28A Revised Code of Washington (RCW) for the purpose of providing public school services to students in grades K-12.
-Oversight responsibility for the district's operations is vested with the independently elected board of directors.
-Management of the district is appointed by and is accountable to the board of directors.
+The Aberdeen School District (District) is a municipal corporation organized pursuant to Title 28A of the Revised Code of Washington (RCW) for the purposes of providing public school services to students in grades K-12.
+Oversight responsibility for the District's operations is vested with the independently elected board of directors.
+Management of the District is appointed by and is accountable to the board of directors.
 Fiscal responsibility, including budget authority and the power to set fees, levy property taxes, and issue debt consistent with provisions of state statutes, also rests with the board of directors.